benjamin-hg-marchant/ml-gp-modis-multilayer-clouds/README.md

 This Jupyter notebook presents a machine learning algorithm based on Gaussian processes to detect cloud thermodynamic phase and multilayer clouds for the MODIS (Moderate Resolution Imaging Spectroradiometer) instrument.
 The algorithm is trained using a co-located dataset between MODIS CALIOP and CloudSat.

-Note 1: dataset used to train the algorithm can be downloaded on Github or
+Note 1: dataset used to train the algorithm is publicly available [on Github](https://github.com/benjamin-hg-marchant/ml-gp-modis-multilayer-clouds/tree/master/data).

-Note 2: More information about the author can be found on the following <a href="https://moonbooks.org/Notebooks/6364d3f0f495b6ab9dcf8d3b5c6e0b01/">open notebook</a>
+Note 2: Main author open notebook can be found at the following <a href="https://moonbooks.org/Notebooks/6364d3f0f495b6ab9dcf8d3b5c6e0b01/">url</a>.

 ![Aqua](https://eospso.nasa.gov/sites/default/files/sat/Aqua_b.jpg)